-- A. The proposed subdivision is not in conflict with the General Plan and applicable specific plans and neighborhood plans; - The project is proposing a density of approximately 15.3 dwelling units per net acre, which is consistent with the Hayward 2040 General Plan land use designation of Medium Density Residential (MDR), which allows for a density range of 8.7 to 17.4 dwelling units per net acre.
-The MDR land use designation allows for a mix of housing types including detached, single-family homes.
+A. The proposed subdivision is not in conflict with the General Plan and applicable specific plans and neighborhood plans;

+The project site has two General Plan land use designations: Low Density Residential (LDR) and Medium Density Residential (MDR).
+The project is proposing a total net density of approximately 9.9 dwelling units per net acre, which is within the allowed density range in the Hayward 2040 General Plan.
+The LDR land use designation allows for single-family residences and the MDR land use designation allows for a mix of housing types including detached, single-family homes.
 Anticipated future changes include additional residential development, building and landscaping improvements, and neighborhood enhancements that create more complete, walkable, and sustainable neighborhoods.
-The project is considered an in-fill development, which will increase the housing inventory for the City of Hayward and result in a more complete neighborhood.
-The project is also consistent with the following General Plan policies: - H-3.1 Diversity of Housing Types: The City shall implement land use policies that allow for a range of residential densities and housing types, prices, ownership, and size, including low-density single family uses, moderate-density townhomes, and higher-density apartments, condominiums, transit-oriented developments, livework units, and units in mixed-use developments.
+The project is considered an infill development, which will increase the housing inventory for the City of Hayward and result in a more complete neighborhood.
+The project is also consistent with the following General Plan policies:

+• H-3.1 Diversity of Housing Types: The City shall implement land use policies that allow for a range of residential densities and housing types, prices, ownership, and size, including low-density single family uses, moderate-density townhomes, and higher-density apartments, condominiums, transit-oriented developments, livework units, and units in mixed-use developments.

-The project will subdivide an existing parcel into 21 lots and allow for 18 new single-family homes, which provide additional single-family housing opportunities in the City.
+The project will allow for 41 new single-family homes, which provide additional single-family housing opportunities in the City.